 From beneath the bottom of the bottomless abyss, below even that, to the firm cliff’s edge above where light shines without shadow.
 Further, to the waving flags at the peaks of Highest Mountain and the voices of those who have climbed cheering and calling from above.
-Still further and unbelievably beyond, where infinity begins to stretch into constellations of your own creation, where hyperbole will remain forever an understatement, so ascends The Golden Age of Knowledge—The words, the voice and the visions of Ron.
+Still further and unbelievably beyond, where infinity begins to stretch into constellations of your own creation, where hyperbole will remain forever an understatement, so ascends a New and Golden Age—The words, the voice and the visions of Ron.

 Ron is L. Ron Hubbard..
 The Basic Books and Lectures are a part of L. Ron Hubbard’s record of research and discovery in Scientology.

 I have fallen while the stars of endless endless sucking skies have sucked me down.